 The Federal National Mortgage Association is a mortgage company that services the secondary mortgage market.
 Fannie Mae doesn't lend you money directly but, instead, provides mortgage guarantees to and buys mortgages from other lenders.
 Fannie Mae then resells the accumulated mortgages to other financial groups or may hold them in its own portfolio.
 Fannie Mae accumulates a large set of REO properties because some homes foreclose during the period when Fannie Mae owns or is otherwise responsible for the mortgage on the property.

-All Fanne Mae REO properties are sold under its HomePath brand.
+All Fannie Mae REO properties are sold under its HomePath brand.
 You'll find detailed information on HomePath at Fannie Mae's REO website, HomePath.com.
-The site includes information for potential buyers and for real estate agents interested REO listings.
+The site includes information for potential buyers and for real estate agents interested in REO listings.
 HomePath.com also details the types of incentive and financing programs that Fannie Mae offers during the purchase process.
 For example, if you are interested in a house that is a fixer-upper, HomePath can help arrange financing for both the purchase and renovation of REO homes in need of repairs.

-Buying an REO from Fanne Mae
+Buying an REO from Fannie Mae

 You purchase a HomePath property in the same manner as buying a non-REO home.
-First, line up your financing by either having enough cash to purchase a property, or by pre-qualifying for a loan with a mortgage lender.
+First, line up your financing by either having enough cash to purchase a property or by pre-qualifying for a loan with a mortgage lender.
 Then submit an offer for the property at the HomePath.com website.
 The submission involves paperwork that is specific to your particular location; your real estate agent can assist you with the proper forms, which include a real estate contract for your area, as well as a Fannie Mae Real Estate Purchase Addendum used for the HomePath process.

 First Look Program

-First Look homes that are identified on the HomePath listing are available for the first 15 days of the listing only to owner-occupants, and a select group of other eligible purchasers, such as non-profit organizations.
+First Look homes that are identified on the HomePath listing are available for the first 15 days of the listing only to owner-occupants, and a select group of other eligible purchasers, such as nonprofit organizations.
 You can purchase a First Look home through HomePath before the listing is even available to investment buyers who are not eligible for First Look.